Rollin' (Limp Bizkit song): Music video

-The music video begins with Ben Stiller and Stephen Dorff pulling up in front of The Roxy Hotel in a Bentley Azure, listening to Limp Bizkit's My Generation, where Fred Durst is sitting on a public bench.
+The "Air Raid Vehicle" version received a music video.
+The video begins with Ben Stiller and Stephen Dorff pulling up in front of The Roxy Hotel in a Bentley Azure, listening to Limp Bizkit's My Generation, where Fred Durst is sitting on a public bench.
 Mistaking him for the parking valet, Stiller gives Durst the car keys.
 The video also features scenes of Fred Durst with five girls dancing in a room.
 The video was filmed around the same time as the film Zoolander, explaining Stiller's appearance (Durst has a small cameo in that film).
 Parts of the music video were filmed in September 2000 atop the South Tower of the original World Trade Center in New York City.
 The rest of the video has several cuts of Durst and the band hanging out of the Bentley as they drive around Manhattan; also making a cameo is break-dancer Mr. Wiggles.

 The video received the award for Best Rock Video at the 2001 MTV Video Music Awards.
 Incidentally, just one day before the September 11 attacks and collapse of the World Trade Center, on September 10, 2001, Limp Bizkit received a letter and a fruit basket from the Port Authority of New York and New Jersey, thanking them for featuring the Twin Towers in the video and congratulating the band after the video had won the VMA for Best Rock Video at the VMAs on September 6.

 About the music video, Durst said: "It felt like we just started to poke fun at what people thought we were and embrace that.
 That's why we made the Rollin video.
 There were red caps everywhere, and look at Wes at the beginning of the video with his grills in.
 How the hell did people not realize we weren't being serious?
 We thought it was hilarious."

+In 2018, the staff of Metal Hammer included the video in the site's list of "the 13 best nu metal videos".

 Reception

 The "Air Raid Vehicle" version was listed on VH1's list of the 50 Most Awesomely Bad Songs.
 In 2022, Louder Sound and Kerrang ranked the song number eight and number nine on their lists of Limp Bizkit's greatest songs.

+The song peaked at number 65 on the US Billboard Hot 100, giving the band their highest-charting single in the US, and remained on the chart for 17 weeks.
+Its run was entirely because of airplay, as it reached number 60 on the radio component chart while making no appearance on the Hot Single Sales chart.
+Internationally, "Rollin'" topped the charts in Ireland and the United Kingdom and peaked within the top 10 of the charts in Austria, Finland, Germany, Norway, Portugal, and Sweden.